JYao13/Supervised-ML/README.md

-# This is a compilation of code that I've written while learning supervised Machine Learning algorithms
+# This is a compilation of code I've written while learning supervised Machine Learning algorithms
+# Includes algorithms written from scratch as well as application on datasets from Kaggle!